Art Toronto

 Secondly, because of historical exhibitionary practices of Indigenous art, culture, and well, bodies.
 In the past, Indigenous peoples, and peoples colonially deemed “Other”, were denied the right to (re-)present themselves and their cultures.
 They had little to no say when, where, and how their ways of being were exhibited, and in this way, they were denied sovereignty of self and of Nationhood.
 However, for more than forty years in the Canadian art context, Indigenous artists have been unapologetically demanding the right to self-determination within museum and gallery spaces.
 I humbly walk the pathways they “bushwhacked” for me as Métis Auntie, Marjorie Beaucage, would say.
 Said differently, we are best equipped to speak about who we are and what informs our creativity, which can be anything and everything!

-But on a more serious note, in my full-time role as Hatch Curator of Indigenous Art & Culture at the Royal Ontario Museum, I’m mandated to work in accordance with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), now federally enshrined with Bill C-15, and actioned by the Canadian Museum’s Association (CMA) via the Truth and Reconciliation Commission 94 Calls to Action #67, out of which the CMA created the Moved to Action Report for the museums and heritage sector.
+On a more serious note, in my full-time role as Hatch Curator of Indigenous Art & Culture at the Royal Ontario Museum, I’m mandated to work in accordance with the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP), now federally implemented with Bill C-15, and actioned by the Canadian Museums Association (CMA) via the Truth and Reconciliation Commission’s 94 Calls to Action #67, out of which the CMA created the Moved to Action Report for the museums and heritage sector.
 In a nutshell, best practice is free, prior and informed consent.
-In this way, we cannot and should not display any cultural belongings—or “art”—without the express consent of living artists, their next-of-kin / relations (if in spirit world), or the consent of their communities.
-Working this way respects Indigenous creative sovereignty, and the cultural sovereignty of Indigenous Nations.
+In this way, we cannot and should not display any cultural belongings—or “art”—without the express consent of living artists, their next-of-kin / relations (if in spirit world), or the permission of their communities.
+Working this way respects Indigenous creative sovereignty and the cultural sovereignty of Indigenous Nations.

 What do you hope visitors take away from this year’s Focus exhibition?

-I hope the Focus exhibition offers a moment of pause, of reflection.
+I hope the place to which we return offers a moment of pause, of reflection.
 The Fair is exciting, but at times, it can also be overstimulating.
-I hope that, in offering up such a grounded thematic exhibition, Focus can offer visitors to the Fair a moment to reflect upon their own relationship to “home.”
+I hope that, in offering up such a grounded thematic exhibition, it can offer visitors to the Fair a moment to reflect upon their own relationship to “home.”